Are Ficus Trees Poisonous To Cats? (If Yes, What Makes Them?)

 Cats love being the center of attention…when your attention is elsewhere.

-As such is it not uncommon when you are giving your Ficus attention by watering them that your cat decides to jump on and rub itself up against your Ficus.
+As such, when you give your Ficus attention by watering them, it’s not uncommon that your cat decides to jump on and rub itself up against your Ficus.

 What type of cats come into contact with Ficus?

 Typically, kittens are more likely to consume and chew on Ficus than adult cats.
-Other cat species that are more curious in temperament will also frequent ingest Ficus, such as Maine-Coons
+Other cat species that are more curious in temperament will also frequently ingest Ficus, such as Maine-Coons

 Can cats eat figs?